vivek2380/Nodejs/README.md

 nodejs
 ======

-Node js sample codes for beginners.
+Node js sample codes for beginners and already who knows Node js.
 We can get output of every nodejs codes using terminal. like<br>
 $ node mysql.js